 16-year-old may have been accomplice in murder of Lincoln man at Fonner Park, police say

 GRAND ISLAND, Neb.
-(KSNB) - Grand Island Police arrested a 16-year-old boy who they say was involved in the Thursday murder of 61-year-old Todd Scherer of Lincoln at Fonner Park.
+(KSNB) - Grand Island Police arrested a 16-year-old boy who they say was involved in the Thursday murder of 62-year-old Todd Scherer of Lincoln at Fonner Park.

 Police said the boy was present when Scherer was shot and killed.
 Twenty-year-old Logan Hunts Horse of Wounded Knee, S.D., was arrested Thursday for Scherer’s murder.
 Police say Scherer was hit with a baseball bat and shot in the torso.
 Hunts Horse and the boy then took Scherer’s wallet which was planned prior to the shooting, according to police.